3D Geometries

 ( srcX, srcY, srcZ, dX, dY, dZ, uX, uY, uZ, vX, vY, vZ )

-src : the ray source
+• src : the illumination source position

-d : the center of the detector
+• d : the detector center coordinate

-To illustrate this, here is a script to convert a single projection in a projection geometry of type “cone” into such a 12-element row:
+To illustrate this, here is a script to convert a single projection in a geometry of type “cone” into such a 12-element row:

 # source